How to Have fun as a Family for Free or Cheap

 1. Beach Night

-My kids favourite thing right now is to go to the beach at sunset, have dinner and snacks until midnight.
+Go to the beach at sunset, have dinner and snacks.

 Lay down a few towels, look at the stars, talk about your dreams or even do some night fishing.